tminus109/foundation/exams/orientation_exam_example/orientation_exam_example.md

 GET /a/{alias}:

-- If the alias exists it should increment the hit count and redirect to the URL, otherwise respond with 404 status code.
+- If the urlAlias exists it should increment the hit count and redirect to the URL, otherwise respond with 404 status code.

 GET /api/links: